Meet the judges

 Nicholas Moore is a former Chief Executive Officer of Macquarie Group Limited.
 He retired in 2018 after 32 years at Macquarie, including 10 years as CEO.

-He is Chair of Screen Australia, The Centre for Independent Studies, The Smith Family, Willow Technology Corporation, the National Catholic Education Commission, Aldus Group, and the Financial Regulator Assessment Authority and Markets Taskforce Expert Advisory Panel (both within the Department of the Treasury).
+He is Chair of The Centre for Independent Studies, The Smith Family, Willow Technology Corporation, the National Catholic Education Commission, Aldus Group, and the Financial Regulator Assessment Authority and Markets Taskforce Expert Advisory Panel (both within the Department of the Treasury).

 He is also a member, and former Chair, of the UNSW Business School Advisory Council.

-In November 2022, Nicholas was appointed as Special Envoy for Southeast Asia for the Commonwealth Government
+In November 2022, Nicholas was appointed as Special Envoy for Southeast Asia for the Commonwealth Government.

-Professor Brian Schmidt AC FAA FRS FTSE
+Professor Brian Schmidt AC FAA FTSE FRS